earthstar-project/earthstar/CONTRIBUTING.md

 [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)

-The software we make, and the community here in which we make it, should be accessible to everyone -- especially people who are not typically privileged in tech spaces.
+The software we make, and the community here in which we make it, should be accessible to everyone -- especially people who are not historically privileged in tech spaces.

 ## Communication, collaboration, and decision making